mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="displaySwitch"></a>
 ## displayOn(), displayOff()
 #### Description
-Particular method either turns on or off the entired display module without changing current contrast level.
+Particular method either turns on or off the entire display module without changing current contrast level.
 - Both methods are suitable for making a display module blinking.

 #### Syntax